Paying your council tax

 How to pay

-If you pay by any method other than by direct debit you should pay 5 days before the due date to allow for postal delivery/bank processing.
+If you pay by any method other than by direct debit you should pay five days before the due date to allow for postal delivery/bank processing.

 The council prefers this method of payment because the smaller administration costs help to keep your council tax low.

 If you wish to join this scheme please complete the direct debit form.
+You don’t need a MyBromley account to request this.
 Direct debit payments are collected on the first or fifteenth of every month or the first working day following.

 Online payments and accounts